 - Rope Trick: “fastened in an extra-dimensional space”

-- Gate: ultra-dimensional connection between two planes.
+- Gate: ultra-dimensional connection between two planes

 Astral space is defined as having no extradimensional component.
 Spells using extradimensional space will not function on the Astral, or be accessible.
 Dragon #67 even cautions that certain devices that use extra-dimensional spaces will expand abruptly in Astral space so that the exterior of the container conforms to match its interior capacity (Bag of Holding, Portable Hole).
-The Outer planes do have an extradimensional component, so spells that use nonplanar/extraplanar space (such as rope trick) function normally there.
-The MoP further clarifies that the Deeppockets spell uses extradimensional space and cannot be cast in the Astral plane, but will work from the Outer planes.
+The Outer planes on the other hand do have an extradimensional component, so spells that use nonplanar/extraplanar space (such as rope trick) function normally there.
+The MoP further clarifies that the Deeppockets spell uses extradimensional space and cannot be cast in the Astral plane, but will work on the Outer planes.

 Extra-dimensional, non-spatial, and non-dimensional appear to be used interchangeably.
 More accurately, extradimensional and non-spatial are used to define space elsewhere, and non-dimensional refers to a specific discrete and unique space not associated with any other plane.
-With the exception of the Astral plane, it’s possible to reach extradimensional space regardless of the current plane.
+With the exception of the Astral plane, it’s possible to reach extradimensional space directly regardless of the current plane.